 Fact: This statement is totally unfounded.
 Surgeons regularly perform such complex procedures as heart operations, orthopedic surgery, and organ transplants without the use of blood transfusions.”

 Note their statement, that many Witnesses die each year because of not accepting blood transfusions is “unfounded.”
 However, the May 22, 1994, Awake had a cover article dedicated to children who “put god first” by refusing blood transfusions, and who lost their lives because of it.

 The articles inside the magazine painted this rosy picture of young children who were standing up for their beliefs and principles; the second page of the magazine said:

 “In former times thousands of youths died for putting God first.
 They are still doing it, only today the drama is played out in hospitals and courtrooms, with blood transfusions the issue.”

 So, they put these children who have died on the cover of their magazines and parade them out for everyone to see, and are proud of their stand that even resulted in their death, but then on their own website they deny those sacrifices that were made.
 This sounds like a horrible disloyalty to me; if people give up their very lives, especially if they’re “youths,” for a religious teaching, that religion should honor their memory by talking openly about them and their sacrifice, not hide them when it might make the religion look bad.

 This type of deceit would be inappropriate enough, but when it involves people and their lives that they’ve lost, this is the very opposite of loyalty.
 This is not being “firm in allegiance” but is an outright betrayal to these ones.

 The same is true of those who have died because of refusing blood transfusions.
-Their deaths shouldn’t be held up as shining examples within the organization, but then hidden away from outsiders if it makes the religion look bad; that’s not only disloyal, it’s disrespectful and downright deceitful.
+Their deaths shouldn’t be held up as shining examples within the organization, only to be hidden away from outsiders if it makes the religion look bad; that’s not only disloyal, it’s disrespectful and downright deceitful.

 Please share with others via social media below.